mdn/mdn/ADRs/003-use-emotion.md

-Instead of setting JS-defined styles on the `style` property of elements, what we want instead is a library that will take a JavaScript object representing a set of CSS styles, convert that to a CSS class definition in a stylesheet and then give return us the name of the class so we can set it on the `className` property of an element.
+Instead of setting JS-defined styles on the `style` property of elements, what we want instead is a library that will take a JavaScript object representing a set of CSS styles, convert that to a CSS class definition in a stylesheet and then in return give us the name of the class so we can set it on the `className` property of an element.
 This gives us the convenience of scoped styles in JS with the efficiency of stylesheets.